marrone/grunt-tinypng/README.md

 Default value: `true`

 If True, will failures to process an image will result in a grunt error and abort further task execution (unless --force is specified).
-If False, failures to process images will simply be logged as warnings.
+If False, failures to process images will simply be logged to the verbose logging.

 ####
 ### Usage Examples